 - Using only devices designed and rated for the suspension of heavy loads and not exceeding the rated capacity of hoisting, towing, or reading tools.

 - Requiring a positive means to prevent objects and materials from falling or moving while workers are working with or near heavy objects or materials suspended overhead.

 - Ensuring workers are not working in the fall path of objects or massive weights which have the potential of becoming off-balanced while suspended.

 - Properly training miners to recognize hazardous work procedures, including working in pinch points where inadvertent movement could cause injury.

 Unfortunately, however, mine operators often times fail to follow best safety practices which can lead to workplace injuries or even death.
 For over 30 years, the West Virginia coal mining accident lawyers at Fitzsimmons Law Firm have represented miners who have been hurt or killed in coal mining accidents.
 We are dedicated to ensuring that every coal miner is furnished with a safe place to work when he or she reports to work each day.
-If you or a family member has been hurt in a coal mining accident, contact one of our West Virginia coal mining attorneys immediately to help you get the justice and compensation to which you are entitled.
+If you or a family member has been hurt in a coal mining accident, contact us immediately to help you get the justice and compensation to which you are entitled.